elahe-dastan/decision-trees/README.md

 One way to limit this problem is to scale the data, then apply a principal component analysis transformation.
 It rotates the data in a way that reduces the correlation between features, which often (not always) makes things easier for trees.

 ## Decision Trees Have a High Variance
+Small changes to the hyperparameters or to the data may produce very different models.
+The training algorithm is stochastic, it randomly select the set of features, even retraining may produce a very different model.
+To reduce variance we use an ensemble of trees.